ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 * Simple syntax,
 * Basic OO features (classes, methods, objects, and so on),
-* Special OO features (Mix-ins, singleton methods, renaming, ...),
+* Special OO features (mixins, singleton methods, renaming, ...),
 * Operator overloading,
 * Exception handling,
 * Iterators and closures,
 * Garbage collection,
 * Dynamic loading (depending on the architecture),
-* High transportability (runs on various Unices, Windows, DOS, OSX, OS/2, Amiga, and so on)
+* High transportability (runs on various Unices, Windows, DOS, OS X, OS/2, Amiga, and so on).

 ### Show me some Ruby code!